 Search

-Spanish bluebells, or Hyacinthoides hispanica, are native to the Iberian peninsula.
+Spanish bluebells, or Hyacinthoides hispanica, are native to the Iberian peninsula (Spain and Portugal).
 They are prized for their light blue flowers and dark foliage.
-These bulbs will usually flower between the spring flowering tulips and later, summer display.
+These bulbs will usually flower between the spring flowering tulips and, later, summer displays.
 After flowering, the foliage will stay up, resulting in a dark green, almost large-leaved liriope appearance.
-I have heard some gardeners say that they have a short flowering time and then a lot of foliage but I, for one, do not mind the plants when they are done flowering.
+I have heard some gardeners say that they have a short flowering time and then a lot of foliage, but I, for one, do not mind the plants when they are done flowering.
 They have a nice and tidy mounding appearance.

-Grow Spanish bluebells in full-sun to shade.
-Being able to thrive in shade is probably one of their greatest attributes.
-The soil should be rich and moist, yet well-drained.
+Grow Spanish bluebells in full sun to partial shade and well-drained soil.
+Being able to thrive in significant shade is probably one of their greatest attributes.
+The soil should be rich and moist yet well-drained.
 If you have yet to grow Spanish bluebells, give them a try in a shaded part of your garden in need of some late spring color.
+Woodland gardens are their typical home.

 – Rodney